Interference and Suppression

 Discussion:

-If a properly operating amateur station is causing interference to a nearby telephone, the first step is to install a RF filter on the telephone line.
+If a properly operating amateur station is causing interference to a nearby telephone, the first step is to install a modular plug and RF filters on the telephone line.
 Telephones, particularly older models, are susceptible to RF interference, which can be picked up by the phone's wiring.
 Installing an RF filter can block the unwanted signals before they reach the telephone’s circuitry.

 It is also important to ensure that the amateur station is operating within legal limits and that its equipment is properly grounded and shielded to minimize the potential for RF leakage.
 Working with the telephone user to install filters and check for proper shielding of equipment will help resolve interference issues.